syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 ![Getting started PDF](images/getting-started/default.jpg)

+## Save and download a PDF document in WASM

+step 1:	Add the [web](https://pub.dev/packages/web) package as a dependency in your **pubspec.yaml** file.

+step 2:	Create a new Dart file called **save_file_wasm.dart**.

+step 3:	Add the following code:

+**Import package**

+{% highlight dart %}

+import 'dart:convert';
+import 'package:web/web.dart' as web;

+{% endhighlight %}

+To enable file saving and launching for download in a web environment, include the following code snippet within the **saveAndLaunchFile** method.

+{% highlight dart %}

+// Function to save and launch a file for download in a web environment Future<void> saveAndLaunchFile(List<int> bytes, String fileName) async {
+  final web.HTMLAnchorElement anchor =
+      web.document.createElement('a') as web.HTMLAnchorElement
+        ..href = "data:application/octet-stream;base64,${base64Encode(bytes)}"
+        ..style.display = 'none'
+        ..download = fileName;

+// Insert the new element into the DOM web.document.body!.appendChild(anchor);

+// Initiate the download
+anchor.click();
+// Clean up the DOM by removing the anchor element web.document.body!.removeChild(anchor);
+}

+{% endhighlight %}

 ## Creating a PDF document with image

 The following code example shows how to create a PDF document with an image.